-Join Kacie Hultgren for an in-depth discussion in this video Structure of a 3D print, part of Getting Started with MakerBot 3D Printers.
+Join Kacie Hultgren for an in-depth discussion in this video Structure of a 3D print, part of Learning to use MakerBot 3D Printers.

 Let's take a look at the structure of a 3D print.
 A better understanding of the parts of a 3D print and the slicing process behind them, gives you a foundation for optimizing and customizing your print settings in the future.
 We'll take a close look at the print progress of this Stanford bunny, watching the physical print on the left and a 2D gcode visualization on the right.
 Let's start at the beginning.
 Many designs start with a raft.
 It's an open mesh of plastic that is created by your slicing software to serve as a foundation for the rest of your design.